Complex Ops

 ¤

-Applies a linear transformation to self
+Applies a linear transformation to self using weight and bias.

 See: https://pytorch.org/docs/stable/generated/torch.nn.Linear.html